Jrhenderson11/SpeechRecognition/README.md

 Collection of small projects experimenting with speech recognition

+## What's here:

+- speech_light.py: example of controlling a relay to turn a light on and off
+- voice.py: testing voice recognition & other API examples

 ## Requirements:

+###		Python

 _You only need the pip3 commands for python3, but it's annoying if you forget to install one of them so I put both_